stipefrkovic/emissions-data-web-app/README.md

 ### Additional Endpoints

-We created an endpoint `records/fill` that accepts a POST request with a URL parameter for the emissions CSV.
+We created an endpoint `/records/` that accepts a PUT request with a URL parameter for the emissions CSV.
 The API will fetch the CSV, process it (remove columns, choose only specific years, etc.), create corresponding entities for each entry, and save them to the database.
 In short, it will fill the databse from a CSV located at the provided URL.

 ### Containerization